Hosch250/Log1/Log1/README.md

 }
 ```

-Next, register an `IConfigurationReader` instance with your dependency injection system; a default version reading from the `IConfiguration` source is provided for your convenience:
+Next, register an `IConfigurationReader` instance with your dependency injection system; a default version reading from the `IConfiguration` source is provided for your convenience.
+Also, register your services with the interceptor implementation provided by the source generator:
 ```
-services.AddSingleton<IConfigurationReader, ConfigurationReader>()
+services.AddSingleton<Log1.IConfigurationReader, Log1.ConfigurationReader>();
+services.AddSingleton<MyNamespace.MyService, MyNamespace.Generated.MyService>();
 ```

 Now you are all set up, and when you run your code, a message containing the function name, timestamp of the call, and arguments will be logged when you call the function, and the function name, timestamp of the response, and response value will be logged when the function returns.

-To further configure this logging, add JSON patterns for your code to match against to your configuration file (normally `appSettings.json`).
+To enable the logs, add JSON patterns for your code to match against to your configuration file (normally `appSettings.json`).
 These will be placed under the `Log1` section, and will be matched to the called function by the fully qualified name:
 ```
 {
     "Log1": {